ankane/pgslice/README.md

 Once a table is partitioned, make schema updates on the master table only (not partitions).
 This includes adding, removing, and modifying columns, as well as adding and removing indexes and foreign keys.

-A few exceptions are:

-- For Postgres 10, make index and foreign key updates on partitions only
-- For Postgres < 10, make index and foreign key updates on the master table and all partitions

 ## Additional Commands

 To undo prep (which will delete partitions), use: